M-earnest/docker_workshop/_sources/advanced/creating.md

     # Step 2: Set the working directory
     WORKDIR /project

-    # Step 3: Install Python 3.10, and some Python packages (Scipy, Pandas) via the Ubuntu package manager apt
+    # Step 3: Install Python 3.10, and some Python packages (Pandas) via the Ubuntu package manager apt
     RUN apt-get update && \
         apt-get install -y python3.10 python3-pip && \
         pip3 install pandas

-    # let's also create a folder to store our info file in
+    # let's also create a folder to store our files in
     RUN mkdir /info

     # Step 4: Copy our Python script and README into the info folder of the image